How to Build a Pre-Workout Meal for Muscle Gain

 How Pre-Workout Meals Help Performance

 Finally, pre-workout meals help with muscle gain because they give you the fuel to perform better during exercise.
 You may not feel fatigued as easily, and will have more energy to make it through the whole workout.
-You may even be able to push your previous highest weight you were able to lift in certain exercises.
+You may even be able to push the previous highest weight you were able to lift in certain exercises.

 When you skip meals, and then attempt to perform the exercises needed to gain muscle, you aren’t nearly as strong.
 Pre-workout meals can indirectly lead to faster muscle gain through better performance in the gym.